fodydev/afrish/README.md

-# rish
+# afrish

-A Rust binding for the Tk graphics toolkit.
+A Rust binding for the Tk graphics toolkit, designed specifically for the development of the [Afrim IME](https://github.com/fodydev/afrim).

 ## Overview

-rish opens and communicates with Tk's wish program as a separate process.
+afrish opens and communicates with Tk's wish program as a separate process.
 The library provides:

 * low-level functions to directly communicate with wish, suitable for